-New York City deployed 238 ALPR systems (130 of which were mobile) by early 2011.60 Washington D.C. and its suburbs have deployed over 250 ALPR cameras by late 2011.61 Maryland is implementing a statewide ALPR program that was to include 242 mobile and 53 fixed ALPR units spread across 32 agencies by the end of 2011.62 Dallas is currently (May 2012) in the process of procuring 18 mobile ALPR systems, and 30-50 fixed ALPR units.63 The UK, as previously noted, has over 5,000 ALPR units deployed, capturing and reading approximately 10-12 million license plates per day, feeding a centralized data repository containing over 7 billion records.64
+New York City deployed 238 ALPR systems (130 of which were mobile) by early 2011.60 Washington D.C. and its suburbs have deployed over 250 ALPR cameras by late 2011.61 Maryland is implementing a statewide ALPR program that was to include 242 mobile and 53 fixed ALPR units spread across 32 agencies by the end of 2011.62 Dallas is currently (May 2012) in the process of procuring 18 mobile ALPR systems, and 30-50 fixed ALPR units.63 The UK, as previously noted, has over 5,000 ALPR units deployed, capturing and reading approximately 10-12 million license plates per day, feeding a centralized data repository containing over 7 billion records 64

 Jurisdictions vary widely in their ALPR data retention policies.
-Canada retains "hits" for two years, but limits retention of "non-hits" to no more than 90 days.65 New Jersey allows retention of ALPR data for five years,66 while Maine limits it to 21 days.67 Law enforcement agencies in the Washington, D.C. region show similar diversity in their retention schedules, ranging from 30 days to 3 years.
+Canada retains "hits" for two years, but limits retention of "non-hits" to no more than 90 days.
+65 New Jersey allows retention of ALPR data for five years, 66 while Maine limits it to 21 days.
+67 Law enforcement agencies in the Washington, D.C. region show similar diversity in their retention schedules, ranging from 30 days to 3 years.

-Police jurisdiction License plate reader cameras How long jurisdiction retains data collected

-DC Police 73 3 years

-Prince George's 45 1 year

-Virginia 42 30-60 days

-Fairfax 26 30-60 days

-Montgomery 22 30-60 days

-Maryland 20 1 year

-Alexandria 13 2 years

-Prince William 12 30-60 days

-Arlington 10 30 days

-Takoma Park 2 30 days
+Police License plate How long jurisdiction jurisdiction reader cameras retains data collected DC Police 73 3 years Prince George's 45 1 year Virginia 42 30-60 days Fairfax 26 30-60 days Montgomery 22 30-60 days Maryland 20 1 year Alexandria 13 2 years Prince William 12 30-60 days Arlington 10 30 days Takoma Park 2 30 days NOTE: List does not include more than a dozen smaller departments that have several units.